qtile/qtile/docs/manual/ref/widgets.rst

 Volume
 ~~~~~~

-Widget that display and change volume
+Widget that displays current volume and that can change the volume.
-if theme_path is set it draw widget as
+If theme_path is set it draw widget as icons.
-icons

 .. list-table::
     :widths: 20 20 60